 Responding to the Cleveland Museum’s need to grow, this expansion achieved a significant reach to the Museum’s audience.
-This once in a lifetime interaction of visitors with the museum gallery through the app, allows them to use what they’ve learned to create and share their own museum tour, as well as browse tours from others.
+This once-in-a-lifetime interaction of visitors with the museum gallery through the app, allows them to use what they’ve learned to create and share their own museum tour, as well as browse tours from others.

 When learning doesn’t feel like a lesson

-Bringing museum art, cultural heritage and historical archives to life through experiential technology and AI; the Palace Museum example.
+Bringing museum art, cultural heritage, and historical archives to life through experiential technology and AI; the Palace Museum example.
 Also known as the Forbidden City, the former Chinese imperial palace from the Ming Dynasty now houses the Palace Museum which offers a diverse, open Museum experience through interactive displays.
-The “Discovering the Hall of Mental Cultivation: A Digital Experience” exhibition, augments visitors’ reality and encourages exploration through digital galleries nd games such as having an Audience with a Minister, conducting Art Authentication, preparing Imperial Cuisine, reading Official Communications, exploring the Hall of the Three Rarities and dressing Imperial Attire.
+The “Discovering the Hall of Mental Cultivation: A Digital Experience” exhibition, augments visitors’ reality and encourages exploration through digital galleries and games such as having an Audience with a Minister, conducting Art Authentication, preparing Imperial Cuisine, reading Official Communications, exploring the Hall of the Three Rarities and dressing Imperial Attire.
 In one of the AI features, visitors of the Palace Museum can chat with one of the emperor’s old ministers.
 After telling him, “I’ve gained weight”, the wise minister replies, “If a superior man is not ‘heavy’, no one will respect him.”
 This humorous talk with the old minister is one of the lively and engaging features of this gallery, that will stay in the visitors’ memory.

 Immerse into Art

-When the sky’s not the limit for immersive technologies, neither the floor or the walls are; visitors can wander, explore, discover in a borderless world, full of colours, sounds and surprises creating a world of art without boundaries, a museum without a map.
+When the sky’s not the limit for immersive technologies, neither the floor nor the walls are; visitors can wander, explore, discover in a borderless world, full of colours, sounds, and surprises creating a world of art without boundaries, a museum without a map.
 The TeamLab planets in Tokyo is a fascinating world featuring a collection of installations based on the body immersive concept.
 Artworks transform with the presence and interactions of people, move out of rooms, communicate with other works, mix, and sometimes interweave with each other with no boundaries.

 If these Walls could Talk – A Mixed Reality